Nutritional genomics: Background and Preventive Health

-Mediterranean Diet
+Mediterranean diet

-The Mediterranean Diet refers to naturally occurring foods native to Greece, Italy and Spain before globalization of food products in the 20th century.
+The Mediterranean diet refers to naturally occurring foods native to Greece, Italy Portugal and Spain before globalization of food products in the 20th century.
 The diet includes relatively high consumption of fruit, vegetables, olive oil, legumes, whole grains and moderate amounts of red wine.
 Foods with increased fat and dairy are minimally consumed.
-Countless nutritional genomics studies have pointed towards the Mediterranean Diet to be most nutritionally beneficial.
+Some nutritional genomics studies have pointed towards the Mediterranean diet to be most nutritionally beneficial.
 It has been positively linked towards decreased mortality by providing protective agents against metabolic diseases, cardiovascular disease and several types of cancer.
-These benefits are due to the abundance of dietary bioactive compounds present in Mediterranean staples.
-Examples of this include Curcuma longa (turmeric), Resveratrol, Lycopene, Capsaicin, Quercetin, and polyphenols in Extra Virgin Olive Oil.
-Each of these bioactive compounds, along with several others, interact with the body's cellular and molecular function, gene expression and epigenome to prevent angiogenesis and the development of neurodegenerative disease.
+These benefits have been attributed to the abundance of dietary compounds present in Mediterranean staples.
+Examples of this include Curcuma longa (turmeric), resveratrol, lycopene, capsaicin, quercetin, and polyphenols in extra virgin olive oil.
+It has been suggested that each of these allegedly bioactive compounds, along with several others, interacts with the body's cellular and molecular function, gene expression and epigenome to prevent angiogenesis and the development of neurodegenerative disease.